View Upcoming Events

 Learning & Training Pros – A Few Words From Bob Pike on Your Personal Development

-Training pros always strive to refine the art and science of this noble trade.
-Training as a profession is in many ways still in its infancy throughout the world.
-For the past 35 years I’ve spent three to eight weeks working outside of the United States, and on every trip I’m reminded that many of the training skills and tactics we routinely understand and apply in the United States fall into the category of new and remarkable elsewhere.
+Training professionals always strive to refine the art and science of this noble trade with the right trainer skills.
+Training as a profession is, in many ways, still in its infancy worldwide.
+For the past 35 years, I’ve spent three to eight weeks working outside of the United States every year.
+On every trip, I’m reminded that many of the training skills and tactics we routinely understand and apply in the United States fall into the category of new and remarkable elsewhere.

 The 7 Greatest Mistakes Trainers Make

-I’m not looking to embarrass or intimidate anyone; nor am I looking to applaud anyone for how much they know.
+I’m not looking to embarrass or intimidate anyone, nor am I looking to applaud anyone for how much they know.
 My point is there is more for all of us to know than we now know if we’re to be true professionals in our field.
-We’re all preaching that adults can never stop learning if they want to succeed in the workplace of the future — and that has to include us trainers.
-We probably all have some gaps in our knowledge base, and it’s important we identify those and deal with them.
+We’re all preaching that adults can never stop learning if they want to succeed in the workplace of the future – and that has to include us training professionals.
+We probably all have some gaps in our knowledge base, and we must identify those gaps and deal with them.

-Abraham Lincoln said, “Unless we prepare, when opportunity comes it only makes us look like a fool.”
+It’s said that unless you prepare, when opportunity comes, it will make you look like a fool.
 Continually developing new knowledge and skills will help us prepare for those unexpected opportunities we know will come.
 As a trainer, if this resonates with you and reveals some gaps, here’s a short reading list I’d suggest for you.
-As trainers we sometimes worry that the changes in the workplace somehow mean we will be less needed in the future.
+As trainers, we sometimes worry that the changes in the workplace somehow mean we will be less needed in the future.
 I believe we will be more needed than ever, but we have to know our stuff.
 Until next time, add value and make a difference!

 Author